 Wikipedia's definition: Sexual abuse (also referred to as molestation) is a general term defined as the forcing of undesired sexual acts by one person to another.

 Sexual abuse is not just physical abuse.
 Sexual abuse falls into categories of non-consensual and psychological abuse.
-One of society’s myths is that most sexual assaults occur from strangers.
-Statistically, 75% of all sexual violations occur from a man who is known to the victim.
+One of society's myths is that most sexual assaults occur from strangers.
+Statistically, 75% of all sexual violations occur from a person (generally a man) who is known to the victim.

 Sexual abuse is extremely dangerous.
-It means you are being objectified by your partner.
+It means you are being objectified by this person.
 Sexual abuse generally leads to very serious consequences and is highly narcissistic.

 - Any forced, unwanted or non-consensual sexual act